Skip to content

 TaskResearch BasisAutoMem ImplementationInterval

-forgetMELODI compression + pruningforget_irrelevant_memories() — archive < 0.2, delete < 0.05Daily
+forgetMELODI compression + pruningforget_irrelevant_memories() — archive < 0.2, delete < 0.05Disabled by default

 Decay scoring formula implements ReadAgent’s finding that memories fade without reinforcement but are preserved through connections.
 Factors weighted: recency, access frequency, relationship count, and stored importance score.